medvedevgroup/HowDeSBT/tutorial/README.md

 ## Alternative for querying -- Sorting matched queries by kmer hit counts, and adjusting for Bloom filter false positives.

-_Note: the adjustment capability described here is not available for SBT's built with versions earlier than 2.0._
+_Note: the adjustment capability described here is not available for SBTs built with versions earlier than 2.0._

 The original SBT design concept was that it would only report whether a query